sbaker-dev/GW4-Conference-2021/README.md

 # GW4-Conference-2021

-Code for setting up a scroll based poster to show work create throughout the PhD
+Repository of work for the poster session of GW4 Biomed PhD poster session